MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Run programs in simulators

 Once you’ve written your program, the QDK offers a set of [quantum simulators](xref:microsoft.quantum.machines.overview) - classical programs that simulate the behavior of a quantum system - so that you can run a small instance of your program and see what it does without actual hardware access.
 You can run your quantum programs on a [full-state quantum simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), a limited-scope [Toffoli simulator](xref:microsoft.quantum.machines.overview.toffoli-simulator), a [sparse simulator](xref:microsoft.quantum.machines.overview.sparse-simulator) for systems with larger number of qubits, and even use the [noise simulator](xref:microsoft.quantum.machines.overview.noise-simulator) for simulating the behavior of Q# programs under the influence of noisy environments.

+See the full list of [quantum simulators](xref:microsoft.quantum.machines.overview).

+### Estimate resources

 Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware, and how many resources it will consume.
-You can use the [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator) to tell you how many qubits and quantum gates you need, and how long your program will take, and the [trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro) to do an advanced analysis of resources consumption and  debug classical code that is part of your quantum program.
+You can use the [trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro) to estimate how many qubits and quantum gates you need and debug classical code that is part of your quantum program.

-See the full list of [quantum simulators](xref:microsoft.quantum.machines.overview).
+You can also submit your quantum program to the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator) target in Azure portal.
+The Azure Quantum Resource Estimator computes post-layout physical resource estimation by taking assumptions about qubit parameters, quantum error correction codes, and an error budget into account.
+It is free of charge and requires an Azure account.

 ### Submit jobs to the Azure Quantum service